parse-community/docs/_includes/graphql/objects.md

 ## Create

-For each class of your application's schema, Parse Server **automatically** generates a custom mutation for creating this class' objects through the **GraphQL API**.
+For each class of your application's schema, Parse Server automatically generates a custom mutation for creating this class' objects through the GraphQL API.

 For example, if you have a class named `GameScore` in the schema, Parse Server automatically generates a new mutation called `createGameScore`, and you should be able to run the code below in your GraphQL Playground: